Table of Contents

 - Urustambha (stiffness of thigh), Vatavyadhi (Nervous diseases)

 Medicinal Uses of Piper longum (Pippalimool)

-- Pippali roots can be taken in form of tea for cold, cough and congestion.
-For making the tea, the powder is boiled in water and sugar and milk is added.
+- Pippali roots can be taken in the form of tea for cold, cough, and congestion.
+For making the tea, the powder is boiled in water, and sugar, and milk is added.

-- In case of enlarged liver and spleen, five grams root powder and one gram pippali fruit powder is boiled in 200 ml water and cooked for few minutes.
-This is filtered and taken.
+- In the case of enlarged the liver, and spleen, five grams root powder, and one gram pippali fruit powder is boiled in 200 ml water, and cooked for a few minutes.
+This is filtered, and taken.

-- Dose of the powder for adults is 2 to 3 grams and for children it is 250 mg to 500 mg, to be taken twice daily, preferably on an empty stomach mixed with 3 to 5 gm of ghee or butter or Honey and followed by warm water or milk.
+The Dose of the powder for adults is 2 to 3 grams, and for children it is 250 mg to 500 mg, to be taken twice daily, preferably on an empty stomach mixed with 3 to 5 gm of ghee or butter or Honey, and followed by warm water or milk.